robzed/LuaZ80/README.md

 A Lua Z80 dynamic (binary) translator (similar to a JIT compiler) which translates Z80 to Lua and runs the result.

 **WARNING** This software is not complete, but is a work-in-progress proof of concept.
 Not all op-codes are implemented and it will not work properly.
 However some are working (e.g. those used in lua_z80_test.lua).
+For a more complete list see z80_regression_test.lua.

 Background
 ==========